Forest Fire Clustering for Single-cell Sequencing with Iterative Label Propagation and Parallelized Monte Carlo Simulation: Methods

 \subsubsection{Threshold for Accepting Neighboring Labels}

 The label acceptance threshold $T_i$ is analogous to flashpoints in forest fire dynamics.
 A tree in a forest would start burning when the heat surrounding it reaches a certain level, which corresponds to $T_i$ of a vertex $i$ in graph $G$.
 In order for label propagation to slowly stop at the cluster edges where the data is sparse, $T_i$ should be closely related to the density of the graph.
 Therefore, $T_i$ is defined to be the inverse of the degree of a vertex $D_i$.
 As the degree $D_i$ increases, the threshold $T_i$ for accepting a label decreases.
-Then, label propagation drifts towards regions of high data density to find the cluster centers.
+Then, label propagation drifts towards regions of high data density when estimating the cluster centers.
+The threshold is analogous to the activation energy in chemical reactions.